mahdiofhijaz/mahdiofhijaz/README.md

 ### Hello there 👾

-I’m a computational scientist with expertise in molecular simulations and protein engineering, applying computational modeling across a range of disciplines and systems.
+I’m a computational scientist with expertise in molecular simulations and protein engineering, applying modeling techniques across diverse disciplines and systems.

 * I'm currently working on allostery (long range communication) in proteins
 * Interested in collaborating on method development relating to protein motion and function?
-Let’s connect.
+Let’s connect
 * When I'm not simulating proteins, you can find me at the peak of a mountain in Switzerland 🏔

 You can also find me on [LinkedIn](https://www.linkedin.com/in/mahdi-hijazi/)